mcclatchy-southeast/census2020/readme.md

 [**2010 race and ethnicity, weighted to 2020 blocks**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_blocks_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file.
 Used for aggregation up to large geographies. *NOTE: The U.S. Census Bureau advises that [due to noise in the block-level values](https://www.census.gov/newsroom/blogs/director/2021/07/redistricting-data.html), data should be aggregated to higher levels, like block groups or tracts.*

-[**2010 race and ethnicity, weighted to 2010 tracts**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_tracts_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file and aggregated up to 2020 tracts.
+[**2010 race and ethnicity, weighted/aggregated to 2020 tracts**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_tracts_2010_rc_eth_weighted.csv) Select columns from 2010 population counts of race and ethnicity, remapped to 2020 block shapes using land area weights from the block assignment file and aggregated up to 2020 tracts.

+[**2010 race and ethnicity, by county**](https://github.com/mcclatchy-southeast/census2020/blob/main/data/nc_county_2010_rc_eth.csv) Select columns from 2010 population counts of race and ethnicity on the county summary level. *NOTE: These totals are directly from the 2010 Census redistricting file and not weighted or aggregated based on the block assignment file.*

 ## Quick reference